Connecting Representative Periods in Energy System Optimization Models using Markov Transition Matrices: The Markov Transition Method

 The approach can also handle constraints that connect multiple time steps.
-Assume a Minimum Up-Time constraint (see Eqs.~\crefrange{eq:MinUpTime:a}{eq:MinUpTime:c}, adjusted from~\cite{morales-espana_tight_2013}).
-Eqs.~\eqref{eq:MinUpTime:a} and~\eqref{eq:MinUpTime:b} govern the relationship between the binary variables $u$ (unit is committed), $su$ (unit is starting up), and $sd$ (unit is shutting down) and the production $p_{rp, k, g}$ with the maximum production capacity $PC_g$.
-Eq.~\eqref{eq:MinUpTime:c} ensures that a start-up only happens once within the Minimum Up-Time $MU_g$, assuming a \textbf{Cyclic Connection} where any $k\leq 0$ in the sum would be replaced by $k+K$.
-When using the \textbf{Markov Transition}, values for $k\leq 0$ are instead replaced by an \textit{expected value} similar to Eq.~\eqref{eq:rampingMarkov} (see Eq.~\eqref{eq:MinUpTimeMarkov}).
+We demonstrate it using a Minimum Up-Time constraint, adjusted from~\cite{morales-espana_tight_2013}.
+Constraints~\eqref{eq:MinUpTime:a} and~\eqref{eq:MinUpTime:b} govern the relationship between the production $p_{\rp, k, g}$, the maximum production capability $\PC_g$, and the binary variables $u_{\rp, k, g}$ (unit is committed), $\su_{\rp, k, g}$ (unit is starting up), and $\sd_{\rp, k, g}$ (unit is shutting down).
+Constraint~\eqref{eq:MinUpTime:c} ensures that a unit stays committed for at least $\MU_g$ time steps after a start-up.

+The key difference to the single-step case (e.g., Ramp-Up) is that the sliding window $\sum_{k'=k-\MU_g+1}^{k}$ in~\eqref{eq:MinUpTime:c} reaches back further than one time step.
+For the first time steps of an $\rp$ (i.e., for $k_1,\dots,k_{\MU_g-1}$), the lower summation index $k-\MU_g+1$ becomes non-positive and thus refers to time steps \textit{preceding} the period, which we denote by indices $k\leq 0$ (with $k_0$ being the immediate predecessor of $k_1$, $k_{-1}$ the one before, and so on).
+Under the \Cyclic, these pre-period values are taken from the same $\rp$ by wrapping the index around, i.e., replacing any $k\leq 0$ by $k+K$.
+Under the \Markov, each such pre-period value is instead replaced by its \textit{expected value} over the possible predecessors $\rp'$, weighted by the transition probabilities $P_{\rp',\rp}$, analogously to~\eqref{eq:rampingMarkov}.
+Definition~\eqref{eq:MinUpTimeMarkov} gives these expected values for $\su_{\rp, k, g}$ for all non-positive offsets $k\leq 0$.

-\section{Dealing with Binary Variables}
+\subsection{Dealing with Binary Variables}